 Wolfpack Formula Hybrid is a student organization that designs and fabricates a hybrid racecar to compete annually in the Formula Hybrid SAE competition.
 We are an interdisciplinary organization open to students of all majors including but not limited to: Mechanical, Aerospace, Electrical, Computer Science, Business, and Design.

-The purpose of Women in Aerospace (WIA) is to provide members with a practical and updated look at industry, academic support, information on research, extra-curricular activities, and relationships with professors, as well as professional development and outreach opportunities, and to encourage and enable female students to succeed in aerospace engineering.
+The purpose of Women in Mechanical and Aerospace (WIMA) is to provide members with a practical and updated look at industry, academic support, information on research, extra-curricular activities, and relationships with professors, as well as professional development and outreach opportunities, and to encourage and enable female students to succeed in mechanical and aerospace engineering.
 See parent organization.